krivenko/libcommute/doc/loperator/hilbert_space.rst

 algebra ``my_algebra``.
-It would be desirable to instruct :func:`make_hilbert_space()` how to translate instances of :type:`generator_my_algebra` into :type:`elementary_space_my_algebra` without rewriting all the code needed to processed the predefined generators.
+It would be desirable to instruct :func:`make_hilbert_space()` how to translate instances of :type:`generator_my_algebra` into :type:`elementary_space_my_algebra` without rewriting all the code needed to process the predefined generators.
 This goal can be achieved in a few steps by means of a special utility class :class:`es_constructor`.